-iOS users : Go to the Settings app, tap on Safari, scroll all the way down, and tap on Advanced, and then in Experimental features, disable everything that has WebRTC as a name. (do keep in mind it is an Experimental feature).
+iOS users : Go to the Settings app, tap on Safari, scroll all the way down, and tap on Advanced, and then in Experimental features, disable WebRTC mDNS ICE candidates. (do keep in mind it is an Experimental feature).
 This option has been removed from iOS 14.

 - ScriptSafe plugin for Chrome